TOPLLab/topllab.github.io/warduino/guide/plugin.md

 > `warduino: Pull debugsession`

-While you are remote debugging on a physical board you can apply the command on demand to start the event-based out-of-place debugger.
+During remote debugging on a physical board, you have the option to start EDWARD.
+For this, you can execute the `pull debug session` at any point in time during remote debugging.
-Once the command executes, it will cause the plugin to pull a snapshot from the board and spawn a emulator that proxies all the environment primitive function from the physical board.
+Upon execution of the command, the plugin captures a snapshot from the board and initiates an emulator.
+This emulator proxies all environment primitive functions from the physical board.
-The snapshot will make sure that the emulator is started on the same state as the physical board.

 ### Update Module

 > `warduino: Update Module`

-Is a command that you can execute to update the source code running on the WARDuino VM.
+The `update module` command allows you to modify the source code running on the WARDuino VM.
-The command will compile the source code and deploy the obtained Wasm binary module to the WARDuino VM.
-The WARDuino VM can be an emulated VM or a VM deployed on a physical board.
+Executing this command compiles the source code and deploys the resulting Wasm binary module to the WARDuino VM, which can be either an emulated VM or one deployed on a physical board.
-After updating the module you can, if desired, restart the plugin which will enable debugging on the new source code.
+After updating the module, you can restart the plugin, enabling debugging with the new source code.

-Note: as explained in [issue 121](https://github.com/TOPLLab/WARDuino/issues/121), when using update module command on a physical board, the updated module is not flashed which causes the new module to be lost in case of a board reboot.
+Note: As outlined in [issue 121](https://github.com/TOPLLab/WARDuino/issues/121), using the `update module` command on a physical board doesn't flash the updated module, leading to loss of the module upon board reboot.
-Future work aims to tackle this issue.
+Future efforts are underway to address this issue.

 ### Commit Changes